openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``nativesdk.bbclass``
 =====================

-The ``nativesdk`` class provides common functionality for recipes that wish to build tools to run as part of an SDK (i.e. tools that run on :term:`SDKMACHINE`).
+The :ref:`nativesdk <ref-classes-nativesdk>` class provides common functionality for recipes that wish to build tools to run as part of an SDK (i.e. tools that run on :term:`SDKMACHINE`).